sap-tutorials/Tutorials/tutorials/btp-integration-suite-integral-cpi-urlencoded/btp-integration-suite-integral-cpi-urlencoded.md

     ![SMS](sms.png)

-Great! you’ve successfully have learned how to send SMS in Cloud Integration consuming a Twilio API.
+Great! you've successfully have learned how to send SMS in Cloud Integration consuming a Twilio API.

-Now it’s time add security policies to the API endpoint using SAP API Management.
+Now it's time add security policies to the API endpoint using SAP API Management.
 Check this next tutorial: [Configure SAP API Management policies to avoid CORS issues and generate an API Key](btp-integration-suite-integral-api-management).

 ### Check your knowledge